projectatomic/atomic-site/source/docs/fedora_atomic_bare_metal_installation.md

 To receive updates for your Fedora Atomic installation, specify the location of the remote OSTree repository.
 Execute:

-    # ostree remote add fedora-atomic http://rpm-ostree.cloud.fedoraproject.org/repo
+    # ostree remote add --set=gpg-verify=false fedora-atomic http://dl.fedoraproject.org/pub/alt/fedora-atomic/repo/

 Here, *fedora-atomic* is used as a name for the remote repository.
 The URL is stored in the */etc/ostree/remotes.d/fedora-atomic.conf* configuration file.
 Today, it is required to disable GPG verification for the remote repository to update Fedora Atomic successfully.
-To do so, add the following text to */etc/ostree/remotes.d/fedora-atomic.conf*:

-    gpg-verify=false
+Therefore the *--set=gpg-verify=false* option above.
+Alternatively, you can disable GPG by appending `gpg-verify=false` to */etc/ostree/remotes.d/fedora-atomic.conf*.

 Now you are able to update your system with the following command: